IT21278280/CTSE-Assignment_3-Mixed-Reality/README.md

 ---

-# War Scene AR Application - SE4010 Assignment 3
+# War Scene AR Application - SE4010 Assignment 3 - Mixed Reality

 ## Introduction
 This report outlines the development of an Augmented Reality (AR) application for war scenes, created as part of SE4010 Assignment 3 - Mixed Reality.
 Using Unity and Vuforia, I designed an immersive AR experience featuring three distinct war scenarios triggered by unique image markers.
 The scenes depict a battle between three barbarians, a barbarian versus a goblin, and barbarians facing a dragon, set against a rugged mountain terrain with rocks and trees.
 Creative elements such as combat animations, particle effects, and realistic soundscapes enhance engagement, aligning with the assignment’s objectives.